pretix/pretix-docs/docs/topics/email.md

 The subject line and message can be customized with text and placeholders.
 Tickets, calendar files or other files can be attached.
 Once you are happy with the email's contents, click :btn:Preview email:.
-The ":fa3-send: Send" button displays the number of matching recipients.
+The :btn-icon:fa3-send: Send: button displays the number of matching recipients.
 You can double-check your settings on the preview page and then click the :btn-icon:fa3-send: Send (# matching orders): button.

 If you want to schedule emails to be sent out at a later date, navigate to :navpath:Your event → :fa3-envelope: Send out emails → Scheduled emails: